MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-FilePlanPropertyReferenceId.md

 ---
 external help file: Microsoft.Exchange.TransportMailflow-Help.xml online version: https://docs.microsoft.com/powershell/module/exchange/set-fileplanpropertyreferenceid
-applicable: Office 365 Security & Compliance Center
+applicable: Security & Compliance Center
 title: Set-FilePlanPropertyReferenceId
 schema: 2.0.0
-monikerRange: "o365scc-ps"
 ---

 # Set-FilePlanPropertyReferenceId

 ## SYNOPSIS
-This cmdlet is available only in the Office 365 Security & Compliance Center.
-For more information, see [Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc-powershell).
+This cmdlet is available only in the Security & Compliance Center.
+For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc-powershell).

 Use the Set
 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).